Mabdillahi88/sciencequiz2/README.md

 ![map](docs/features/map.JPG)

-7. I want to be able to communicate with the developer
+7. As a first-time user, I want to be able to communicate with the developer

 | **Feature**       | **Action**        | **Expected Result**                  | **Actual Result** |
 | ----------------- | ----------------- | ------------------------------------ | ----------------- |